 The Group is committed to refusing any suppliers and subcontractors who will incur significant adverse impacts to the environment.
-Prior to engagement, they will be evaluated on their emissions, pollutions or other adverse impacts imposed to the external environment.
+Prior to engagement, they will be evaluated on their emissions, pollutions or other adverse impacts imposed to the external environment, which included the extent of environmental damage caused by the corresponding methods of waste handling.
 Therefore, priority will be given to those suppliers and subcontractors who have attained environmental related certification, such as ISO 14001 environmental management system, or other certification related to green building.
-Moreover, where applicable, preference will also apply to the environmental-friendly characteristics of the products or materials provided by them, regarding mitigation of adverse impacts on the environment.
+Moreover, where applicable, preference will also apply to the environmental-friendly characteristics of the products or materials provided by them, and evaluation will be conduted on the product's relevant certification of conformance, for mitigation of adverse impacts on the environment.

-At the same time, the Group will review the operational compliance of business partners in the supply chain, for evaluation of the social risks associated with them, which include compliance of staff employment, compliance in occupational health and safety, product and service compliance, as well as integrity compliance, etc.
+At the same time, the Group will review the operational compliance of business partners in the supply chain, for evaluation of the social risks associated with them, which include compliance of staff employment, compliance in occupational health and safety, product and project compliance, as well as integrity compliance, etc.